jouellnyc/BB-ESP32-KIOSK/images/slideshow/README.md

 BB-ESP32-Kiosk will then  rotate through 10 news articles at mlb.com.

-If it is not during the regual season, BB-ESP32-Kiosk will tell you when opening day is:<P>
+If it is not during the regual season, BB-ESP32-Kiosk will tell you when opening day is for 30 seconds:<P>
 <img src="opening_day.jpg" width="200"/> <P>

 BB-ESP32-Kiosk will then  rotate through 10 news articles at mlb.com.<P>